-16.4.1 The time, place and date of the search;

-16.4.2 The reasonable suspicion giving rise to the search (what did School officials suspect to find during the search);

-16.4.3 The name and title of individuals conducting and observing the search;

-16.4.4 A statement about evidence that was found or not found as a result of the search;
+- 16.4.1 The time, place and date of the search; - 16.4.2 The reasonable suspicion giving rise to the search (what did School officials suspect to find during the search): - 16.4.3 The name and title of individuals conducting and observing the search; - 16.4.4 A statement about evidence that was found or not found as a result of the search;

-16.4.5 A statement about who took possession of contraband (i.e., police, school, etc.);

-16.4.6 Information regarding the attempts of School officials to notify parents about the search.

-17. RECORDS-INTERAGENCY COLLABORATION - 20 U.S.C. § 1232g(h)(i)-(2); Utah Code Ann. § 53G-8-402-405

-17.1 Board and Director Notification by Juvenile Court and Law Enforcement Agencies.

-17.1.1 Within three (3) days of being notified by the juvenile court that a juvenile has been adjudicated or of being notified by a law enforcement agency that a juvenile has been taken into custody or detention for a violent felony, defined in Utah Code Ann. § 76-3-203.5, or an offense in violation of Title 76, Chapter 10, Part 5 Weapons, the President of the Board shall notify the Director.

-17.1.2 Upon receipt of the information, the Director shall make a notation in a secure file other than the student's permanent file; and, if the student is still enrolled in the School, the Director shall notify staff members who should know of the adjudication, arrest or detention.

-17.1.3 Staff members receiving information about a juvenile's adjudication, arrest or detention may only disclose the information to other persons having both a right and a current need to know.
+- 16.4.5 A statement about who took possession of contraband (i.e., police, school, etc.); - 16.4.6 Information regarding the attempts of School officials to notify parents about the search. - 17.
+RECORDS-INTERAGENCY COLLABORATION 20 U.S.C. § 1232g(h)(i)-(2); Utah Code Ann. § 53G-8-402-405 - 17.1 Board and Director Notification by Juvenile Court and Law Enforcement Agencies. - 17.1.1 Within three (3) days of being notified by the juvenile court that a juvenile has been adjudicated or of being notified by a law enforcement agency that a juvenile has been taken into custody or detention for a violent felony, defined in Utah Code Ann. § 76-3-203.5, or an offense in violation of Title 76, Chapter 10, Part 5 Weapons, the President of the Board shall notify the Director. - 17.1.2 Upon receipt of the information, the Director shall make a notation in a secure file other than the student's permanent file; and, if the student is still enrolled in the School, the Director shall notify staff members who should know of the adjudication, arrest or detention. - 17.1.3 Staff members receiving information about a juvenile's adjudication, arrest or detention may only disclose the information to other persons having both a right and a current need to know.

+17.2 Multidisciplinary Team and Reintegration Plan

+- 17.2.1 In addition to complying with the requirements above, the School shall, within five (5) days after receiving a notification described in Section 17.1.1 about a student, develop a reintegration plan for the student with a multidisciplinary team, the student, and the student's parent or guardian.
+The multidisciplinary team should include the School, the juvenile court, the Division of Juvenile Justice Services, the School's Resource Officer (if any), and any other relevant party that should be involved in a reintegration plan. - 17.2.2 The reintegration plan shall address: - [a] a behavioral intervention for the student; - [b] a short-term mental health or counseling service for the student; and - [c] an academic intervention for the student. - 17.2.3 The School may deny admission to the student until the School completes the reintegration plan.

-17.2 Student Discipline Records/Education Records
+17.3 Student Discipline Records/Education Records